 And, if Muggle Studies is full this year, you can always take a look at our online exhibit, which includes photos and information labels on everything Muggle.

 There’s also this post, which features a DIY Harry Potter party put together by Hope, our kid tester.
 Here, you’ll find inexpensive decor ideas, templates, recipes, and useful links.
+One more extra to add to your party pile?
+Inexpensive packets that actually change campfire flames different colors!

 And what would Harry Potter be without some treats?
 Check out the gourmet pumpkin pasties crafted by Melody Edwards, a Princeton University graduate who is currently in culinary school.
 They were yummy.